v12technology/fluxtion/README.md

 ## Contributing
 We welcome contributions to the project.
-Detailed information on our ways of working can be found here.
-In brief:
+Detailed information on our ways of working will be written in time.
+In brief our goals are:

 * Sign the [Fluxtion Contributor Licence Agreement](https://github.com/v12technology/fluxtion/blob/master/contributorLicenseAgreement);
 * Push your changes to a fork;